 THERE are about 4200 Norwegian folktale types today [Tyno 10].
 Folktales may serve inspiration.
-And folktales are arranged in international folktale cataloges by (1) numbers, (2) titles and (3) summaries of the content (descriptions).
+And folktales are arranged in international folktale cataloges by their allotted numbers with titles added and summaries of the types of tales (descriptions).

 Antti Aarne and Stith Thompson worked out the numbers that refer to folktale types.
 An AT-number may cover a whole folktale, or a sequence (an episode) of a folktale.
 There is more on the subject further down the page.

 FOLKTALES are arranged in international catalogues according to the motifs (themes) in them.
 A motif is given a number, a title, and a description where main traits or features of the tale are shown by way of a capsule.
 Example:

 In case there is a chain of AT-numbers in an entry - for example AT 302+400+461+613 = AT 302 nr.
 28 - it means the tale is classified as a variant of one or more tales.
 In this case the tale is classified as a variant of AT 613, which is called The two travellers, and tells how one traveller blinds the other, who in turn learns valuable secrets, and next becomes a mighty, rich man after his sight is restored again.

 Also, many AT-numbers connected with a tale shows that the classification system is convoluted.
 Futher, both folktales and folktale variants may be classified in this way, by more than one AT-number.
 It shows that the tale/variant is made up of several motifs, one after another, in a "string of events" - the folktale plot or "chain of action".